MicrosoftDocs/powerbi-docs/powerbi-docs/developer/power-bi-custom-visuals-certified.md

 > [!TIP]
 > We recommend that you use EsLint with the default security rule set, to pre-validate your code before submission.

+### General requirements

-* Microsoft Seller Dashboard or Partner Center approved.
-Your Power BI visual should be in our [Marketplace](https://appsource.microsoft.com/marketplace/apps?page=1&product=power-bi-visuals).
+* Your Power BI visual has to be in [AppSource](https://appsource.microsoft.com/marketplace/apps?page=1&product=power-bi-visuals) (Microsoft Seller Dashboard or Partner Center approved).
 * The Power BI visual is written with *API v2.5* or higher.
 * The code repository is available for review by the Power BI team.
 For example, a readable format of the source code (JavaScript or TypeScript), is available to us through GitHub.